 At Uplands Pre-school we are committed to meeting the individual needs of all children.
 The welfare of the children is central to our provision of care, learning and play, and in this respect we have been awarded the Quality Assurance Award for Suffolk County Council and have completed the Every Child a Talker training.
-We received Outstanding in all areas from our Ofsted inspection in 2011.
-All children are respected and valued and we provide experiences to support their physical, social, emotional and intellectual development in a stimulating caring and secure environment.
+We received Outstanding in all areas from our Ofsted inspection in 2011, 2015 and also 2019 All children are respected and valued and we provide experiences to support their physical, social, emotional and intellectual development in a stimulating caring and secure environment.
 During their time with Uplands Pre-school their key person monitors their progress regularly in order to ensure that individual needs are identified and provided for.
 We run a carefully planned programme of themes and topics throughout the year to ensure that the children are given a wide range of active, real life and everyday experiences to enhance their learning about the world.
 These themes, topics are chosen to reflect the children’s interests.
 A copy of the Pre-school Prospectus and all policies are available on induction.

 Who to contact